SambhramAlva/Sahynex/README.md

 ## Overview

 Developers spend significant time converting GitHub issues into working code changes.
-Sahynex automates this workflow using an AI agent powered by Ollama.
+GitAgent automates this workflow using an AI agent powered by Ollama.

 The system reads issues, analyzes the repository, generates code changes, opens pull requests, and presents them to developers for approval.